photoprism/photoprism/README.md

 to run the server.
 It is available for Mac, Linux and Windows.
 Note that we just [started working](https://github.com/photoprism/photoprism/wiki/Project-Status) on the UI and features are neither complete nor stable.
-We plan to ship our app as a single binary including all dependencies.
+We plan to ship the final app as a single binary including all dependencies.

 If you have a question, don't hesitate to ask in our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help) or [contact us via email](mailto:hello@photoprism.org).